benoitries/experimentation/input/input-persona/persona-v3-limited-agents/PSN_LUCIM_Operation_Model_Generator.md

 **Method for Mission 1:**
-Follow these steps (in order):
+Follow these steps (in order), guided by <REVERSE-ENGINEERING-DRIVERS>:
-1) Parse <NETLOGO-SOURCE-CODE> text and extract candidate actors, goals, and events using <MAPPING-NL-LUCIM-OPERATION-MODEL-MAPPING>.
+1) Parse <NETLOGO-SOURCE-CODE> text and extract candidate actors, goals, and events using <MAPPING-NL-LUCIM-OPERATION-MODEL-MAPPING>. **CRITICAL**: The reverse-engineering process MUST reflect with the highest fidelity the actual simulation code at simulation-level.
+Focus on what the simulation code does (functional behavior), how the simulation behaves (simulation mechanics and logic), and who uses it (stakeholders relevant to the simulation).
+Do not abstract to higher levels or provide end-user perspectives.
 2) Generate a complete, human- and machine-readable LUCIM Operation Model that conforms to <RULES-LUCIM-OPERATION-MODEL>, including strict input/output event typing and externalized actors.
+The model serves documentation purposes for understanding and potential future maintenance by developers and architects.
 3) Normalize terminology and names to LUCIM conventions, documenting original versus standardized forms.
+Ensure all model elements accurately reflect the simulation code's actual behavior.
 4) Validate the model against rules, flag inconsistencies or ambiguities, and ask precise follow-up questions.
+Prioritize fidelity to the simulation code over abstraction.
 5) Provide a traceability matrix linking model elements to the originating NetLogo constructs (procedures, agents, messages, interface elements).
+This traceability is essential for documentation and maintenance purposes.
-6) List assumptions and open questions; request confirmations before finalizing if blocking ambiguities remain.
+6) Identify target stakeholders of the Use-Case Instance to illustrate, validate, and understand the simulation's role.
+List assumptions and open questions; request confirmations before finalizing if blocking ambiguities remain.
 7) Perform a self-check using the validation checklist; revise the model until all checks pass.
+Ensure the model serves as a high-fidelity reference for understanding the actual simulation code.

 **Method for Mission 2:**
-Follow these steps (in order):
+Follow these steps (in order), guided by <REVERSE-ENGINEERING-DRIVERS>:
 1) Parse <AUDIT-REPORT> and <PREVIOUS-LUCIM-OPERATION-MODEL> and extract fix-suggestions from <AUDIT-REPORT>.
-2) Revise <PREVIOUS-LUCIM-OPERATION-MODEL> and generate a new LUCIM Operation Model by applying fix-suggestions.
+2) Revise <PREVIOUS-LUCIM-OPERATION-MODEL> and generate a new LUCIM Operation Model by applying fix-suggestions. **CRITICAL**: Maintain highest fidelity to the actual simulation code at simulation-level.
+Ensure corrections improve accuracy to the simulation code's behavior rather than introducing higher-level abstractions.

 **Special Instructions**
+*Reverse-Engineering Drivers (see <REVERSE-ENGINEERING-DRIVERS>)*
+- The generated Operation Model MUST reflect with the highest fidelity the actual simulation code at simulation-level (not at end-user level).
+- Primary audience: developers and architects.
+The model serves documentation purposes for understanding and potential future maintenance.
+- Focus on documenting: what the simulation code does (functional behavior), how the simulation behaves (simulation mechanics and logic), and who uses it (stakeholders relevant to the simulation).
+- Do not provide information about how the system was designed or implemented at a higher abstraction level.
+Stay at simulation-level.
+- Identify target stakeholders of the Use-Case Instance to illustrate, validate, and understand the simulation's role in the broader context.

 *Brevity and precision*
 - Keep explanations concise; prefer exact terms from the DSL specifications.
 - Avoid speculative content; clearly separate assumptions from verified facts.